funkonymous/solar_system_Animation_Simulation/README.md

 global illumination algorithm, shading algorithm, collision algorithm, green screen for algorithm overlay

+apallaktikh.cpp is the main C++ function

+You can try apallaktikh.exe on the ~/apallaktikh folder in order to preview the project

 It includes windows libraries for the Star Wars sound

 keys :